ExplorViz-Archive/explorviz-frontend-extension-vr/README.md

 ## Configuration

 The IP address for the WebSocket connection(e.g. for user synchronization) to the backend can be configured in the file `public/config/config_multiuser.json`.
-Localhost is the fault address for the WebSocket connection.
+The default address for the WebSocket connection is *localhost*.
 The IP address for RESTful data exchange(e.g. for landscape data) is still configured via environments of the [ExplorViz frontend](https://github.com/ExplorViz/explorviz-frontend#running--development).